XanaduAI/quantum-transfer-learning/README.md

 The notebooks `q2c_transfer_learning.ipynb` and  `q2q_transfer_learning.ipynb` require the library Strawberry Fields with the TensorFlow backend.

-All notebooks require the package versions specified in the `requirements.txt` to run on a CUDA device.
+Notebooks can be run using the package versions specified in the `requirements.txt` file.

 For the requirements of the code in `quantum_processors\` see the dedicated README file `quantum_processors\README.md`.